robertrypula/simple-tetris/README.md

 - finalization of the project structure that will be used across all 1.x.x versions

 ### 1.0.0 - 06 August 2018
 - initial version of the project, nothing more than the PoC

 ## Want to check this project in development mode?

+Development mode is using Ascii Runner supported by `terminal-game-io` library.

 ```
 git clone https://github.com/robertrypula/simple-tetris.git